ASTM D5094 Gross Leakage with Threaded or Lug-Style Closures

 Summary of ASTM D5094 Threaded and Lug-Style Container Information

-Two test methods can be conducted for ASTM D5095 product certifications.
+Two test methods can be conducted for ASTM D5094 product certifications.
 Method A is the shipping container vibration and storage test.
 Method B is the container vibration and vacuum chamber test.

 Method A – Test specimens are filled to their expected capacity with product or liquid.
-Closure is then applied to the container.
+The closure is then applied to the container.
 Closures should be applied with the same torque as would be encountered in production.
 The specimens are stored on their sides for four weeks.

 Method B – Test specimens are partially filled with product or liquid.
 Like method A, closures should be applied with the same torque as would be encountered in production.
 Next, the specimens are packed into shipping containers and vibrated.
 The specimen is then examined and leak locations are noted.

 Following vibration, the specimens are removed and subjected to a -34kPa vacuum for 10 minutes.
 Lastly, the specimen is removed from the vacuum chamber and examined for leakage, cracks, or other visible damage.